 Outpatient Clinic—A veterinary or animal outpatient clinic is a facility in which the practice conducted may include short-term admission of patients but where all patients are discharged at the end of the workday.

 Mobile Practice—A mobile practice is a veterinary practice conducted from a vehicle with special medical or surgical facilities, or from a vehicle suitable for making house or farm calls.
 Regardless of mode of transportation, such practice shall have a permanent base of operations with a published address and telecommunication capabilities for making appointments or responding to emergency situations.

-Specialty facilities—A specialty facility is a veterinary/animal facility that provides services by board-certified veterinarian(s) specialists.
+Specialty Facilities—A specialty facility is a veterinary or animal facility that provides services by board-certified veterinary specialists.

-Center—The word "Center" in the name of a veterinary/animal facility strongly implies a unique depth or scope of practice (e.g. Animal Medical Center, Veterinary Imaging Center, Canine Sports Medicine Center).
+Center—The word "Center" in the name of a veterinary or animal facility strongly implies an advanced depth or scope of practice (e.g. Animal Medical Center, Veterinary Imaging Center, Canine Sports Medicine Center).